 Undergraduate Teaching Fellowships in the Department of Economics, UVA

 Undergraduate Teaching Fellows are undergraduate students who serve as teaching assistants (TAs) for the Principles of Microeconomics (ECON 2010) sections taught by Mr. Elzinga and the Principles of Macroeconomics (ECON 2020) sections taught by Mr. Coppock.
-For the 2016-2017 academic year, fourteen undergraduate student TAs will co-labor with eight graduate student TAs in these courses.
+For the 2018-2019 academic year, seventeen undergraduate student TAs will co-labor with six graduate student TAs in these courses.